dimitriospiretzidis/SHADE/README.md

 This repository contains the software described in the paper:

 Piretzidis D, Sideris MG (2018) SHADE: A MATLAB toolbox and graphical user interface for the empirical de-correlation of GRACE monthly solutions.
-Computers & Geosciences (Accepted)
+Computers & Geosciences (Accepted for publication)

-Detailed documentation on how to use the software is included in the .zip file.
+Detailed documentation on how to use the software is included in the "Supplementary material.zip" file.